Andy Cole: Recording career

 In 1999, Cole signed to WEA/Warner Music and released a cover of the Gap Band's "Outstanding" which reached number 68 on the UK Singles Chart.

 Personal life

 Cole's father, Lincoln, emigrated to the UK from Jamaica in 1957 and worked as a coal miner in Gedling, Nottinghamshire, from 1965 to 1987.

 Cole married his long-time girlfriend Shirley Dewar in July 2002.
-Their son, Devante, is also a professional footballer who plays as a forward for Barnsley.
+Their son, Devante, is also a professional footballer who plays as a forward for Port Vale.

 In 2008, Cole was questioned by police after an alleged assault on his wife at their home in Alderley Edge, Cheshire, before being released on bail.
 Six months later, Cole, through his representative law firm Schillings, won damages in an action against the owners of the Daily Star for defamation regarding the publication of material concerning the assault allegations and for harms caused against his family by sensationalist reports.

 In April 2016, Cole was named in the Panama Papers.

+Cole has condemned racial incidents in football on various occasions.
+In a CNN interview, Cole said that football's authorities are not doing enough to fight racism in the sport and are content to "sweep it under the carpet".
+In another interview, he condemned an incident involving Real Madrid's Vinícius Júnior where a fan racially abused the player.
+Cole said that the comments from the head of La Liga, suggested a permissive attitude towards racism.